takenspc/ruby-a11y/html/proposal.md

 A user should be able to choose whether a screen reader read ruby bases or ruby annotations (ruby texts).

-To do that, screen readers need to distingush between the ruby bases and ruby annotations (ruby texts).
-The ruby bases are in the current ruby model.
+To do that, screen readers need to distingush between the ruby bases and ruby annotations.

 This proposal discuss single-sided ruby model (ruby without `rtc` elements) followed by discussions of the double-sided ruby (ruby texts with `rtc` elements).
 Because double-sided ruby is much more complicated.